Milking robot for the Swiss market

 Robot technology in the cowshed

-The milking robots available on the market today are designed for the daily 24-hour milking operation and can only be operated profitably for larger livestock from 80-100 cows.
-For smaller farming companies, they are too expensive and too little flexible for integration into existing stables.
-However, since there are many smaller farming companies in Switzerland, they are not able to afford a new building of the cowshed for the installation of a milking robot for both space and financial reasons, this technology has not yet been able to establish itself widely.
+The milking robots currently available on the market are designed for 24/7 operation and are only profitable for larger herds of 80-100 cows or more.
+For smaller farms, they are too expensive and inflexible for integration into existing barns.
+Since Switzerland has a large number of smaller farms, and these cannot afford to build a new barn to accommodate a milking robot due to space and financial constraints, this technology has not yet become widely established.

-By using the latest 3D sensors for the detection of udder teats and the development of sophisticated algorithms for optimized robot movement, a new product is being developed in combination with modern, compact but powerful servo drives, which can be operated profitably in smaller Swiss farms.
+By using state-of-the-art 3D sensors for teat detection and developing sophisticated algorithms for optimized robot movement, combined with modern, compact yet powerful servo drives, a new product has been developed that can be operated profitably on smaller Swiss farms.

-Sutter Landtechnik GmbH will manufacture this robot itself and distribute it directly in the Swiss market and in nearby countries.
+Sutter Landtechnik GmbH will manufacture this robot itself and distribute it directly in the Swiss market and neighboring countries.

-The research project was successfully completed in 2022 and development towards series production is underway.
+The research project was successfully completed in 2022, and development for series production is underway.

 Project details